mesfind/academic-website/content/project/blogdown.md

 title = "How to build this website"

 # Project summary to display on homepage.
-summary = "A toy model that attempts to classify peptides from my some of my experiments according to one of five MHC class I allotypes present in the cells I use."
+summary = "A guide to building this website using blogdown."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "hex-blogdown.png"